 Confident and competent, with demonstrable experience (typically at least 2 years) gained within a customer facing role, delivering high standards of customer service.
 The postholder will have proven experience of dealing with sensitive information and prioritising in a busy client facing role.
 Ideally, they will have worked in situations where they have been required to deal effectively and compassionately with customers who are distressed.

-Edinburgh University Students' Association is looking to recruit a Peer Learning Coordinator to join our Student Opportunities Team.
+Edinburgh University Students' Association is looking to recruit a Student Opportunities Coordinator (International) to join our Student Opportunities team.

 The Student Opportunities team focusses on supporting and developing a wide range of student-led activity: to ensure students have the opportunity to meet each other and have fun; to build community amongst our members; and to support their personal and professional development.

 The Student Opportunities Coordinator (International) is responsible for supporting the development and delivery of our Global students portfolio through working directly with student groups and volunteers.
 Our offer aims to enhance the global experience for students at the University both at home and abroad.
 With students from over 140 countries, speaking 70 languages, there is a wealth of skills and cultural knowledge in our vibrant campus community.
 Through our projects, events and activities, we seek to encourage students to make the most of their time with us and become active global citizens.